gdinwiddie/EquineHoroscope/README.md

 I'll test-drive that adapter.
 Notice that "uut" is short for "unit under test."
 That's a convention I've used for decades.

 1. Make sure I can retrieve a horoscope via the MumblerAdapter.
+2. Make sure that Mumbler delivers a variety of horoscopes.
+This requires using a more complicated grammar file.